xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+You are destined to become the commandant of the fighting men of the department of transportation.